ICRS/robotics_cheat_sheets/hardware_cheat_sheet.md

 #include <sensor_msgs/LaserScan.h>

 // We're using Eigen for vectors.
-// We're probably going to need to for some funky maths later anyway if
+// We're probably going to need it for some funky maths later anyway if
-// this node process laser scan data.
+// this node processes laser scan data.
 #include <Eigen/Geometry>

 // Ros callback function